shoumodip/bs/docs/stdlib.md

 69
 ```

-If any errors were encountered while compiling the string, `nil` is returned.
+If any errors were encountered while compiling the string, a table is returned
+instead of a function.

 ```bs
 var f = meta.compile("Oops@")